prometheus-community/ipmi_exporter/README.md

 the live power consumption of the machine in Watts.
 If in doubt, this metric should be used over any of the sensor data (see below), even if their name might suggest that they measure the same thing.
 This metric has no labels.

+### System event log (SEL) info

+These metrics is only provided if the `sel` collector is enabled (it isn't by default).

+The metric `ipmi_sel_entries_count` contains the current number of entries in the SEL.
+It is a gauge, as the SEL can be cleared at any time.
+This metric has no labels.

+The metric `ipmi_sel_free_space_bytes` contains the current number of free space for new SEL entries, in bytes.
+This metric has no labels.

 ### Sensors